leppekja/snap-dashboard/src/index.md

   <h1>Visualizing SNAP Performance Indicators</h1>
 </div>

-**work-in-progress as of 12-30-24**
+**work-in-progress as of 1-20-25**

 The [Supplemental Nutrition Assistance Program](https://www.fns.usda.gov/snap/supplemental-nutrition-assistance-program) implements a [quality control system](https://www.fns.usda.gov/snap/qc) with the following aims, which are, according to the USDA,

 - to measure the accuracy of states’ SNAP eligibility and benefit determinations,
 - and to identify and correct errors in eligibility and benefit calculations.

-Let's start with a quick overview of the cost of SNAP for context.
+Let's start with a quick overview of SNAP for context.
 We'll update some charts from the [USDA economic Research Service Key Statistics page](https://www.ers.usda.gov/topics/food-nutrition-assistance/supplemental-nutrition-assistance-program-snap/key-statistics-and-research/) to start with.

 ## The Benefits & Costs of SNAP